Redy1908/Applicativo/README.md

 Now you need to securely add the token to your GitHub repository.

-1. Go to your GitHub repository (the one foorket from this repository).
+1. Go to your GitHub repository (the one forked from this repository).
 2. Click on **Settings** > **Secrets and variables** > **Actions**.
 3. Click the **New repository secret** button.
 4. Fill in the fields: